BioDynaMo/biodynamo/doc/blog/workshop-2111.md

 We are hosting a free online workshop on agent-based modeling on 19 November: https://indico.cern.ch/event/1095422/

 The event is open to all!
-Make sure to register by noon CET on 18 November: